VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_6_functions/notes.md

 ### 2nd step : VIABLE FUNCTION
     those functions from the set of candidate functions who can be called with the arguments in the given call.
--   To be viable, a function must have same no of arguments as there are parameters,
+-   To be viable, a function must have same no of parameters as there are arguments,
 -   and the types of arguments either matches or can be convertible to the parameters types. so the viable functions to the call are, func(int);                      //  can be called as it takes one parameter of type int